-From 1 January 2019, a 4% Foreign Buyer Duty Surcharge will apply in Western Australia on purchases of residential property by foreigners, including individuals, corporations and trusts.
+From 1 January 2019, a 7% Foreign Buyer Duty Surcharge will apply in Western Australia (up from the previous 4% rate announced in 2017-18 Budget) on purchases of residential property by foreigners, including individuals, corporations and trusts.
 The surcharge is in addition to transfer duty generally payable on property acquisitions.